eCommerce: Social Commerce Fraud

 TikTok_phone_home

-• Distrust Is More Common Than Not: Over half of U.S. consumers lack trust in products sold on social media, citing reasons such as illegitimate merchants and offers (63%), discomfort with sharing sensitive information (57%), and concerns about counterfeit or low-quality products (55%).
+• Common Distrust: Over half of U.S. users don't trust the products sold on social media platforms, citing reasons such as illegitimate merchants and offers (63%), discomfort with sharing sensitive information (57%), and concerns about counterfeit or low-quality products (55%).

-• Social Media Fraud on the Rise: The U.S. Federal Trade Commission (FTC) validates these concerns, reporting US$2.7 billion lost to social media fraud since January 2021, along with an additional US$2 billion lost through websites or apps.
+• Social Media Scams Are Growing: The U.S. Federal Trade Commission (FTC) validates these concerns.
+A recent report shows that since January 2021, US$2.7 billion were lost to social media fraud, along with an additional US$2 billion lost through websites or apps.

-• Global Potential of Social Commerce: Grand View Research forecasts global social commerce revenues to surpass US$6 trillion by 2030.
-But social commerce can only thrive with the technological integration of payment and security mechanisms.
+• Social Commerce Rise: Grand View Research predicts global social commerce revenues to exceed US$6 trillion by 2030.
+But social commerce can only succeed with the effective technological integration of payment and security mechanisms.

-Social commerce – or purchasing products on social media – is a growing global trend that has been embraced by some consumers and shunned by others.
+Social commerce – or purchasing products on social media platforms – is a growing world trend that has been embraced by some shoppers and avoided by others.

-With last year's launch of TikTok Shop in the U.S., social commerce is becoming increasingly common in the West: A region where adoption tends to be lower, compared to other global regions.
-The launch of TikTok's new in-app shopping feature encounters various challenges, several of which are discussed in this analysis.
+With last year's launch of TikTok Shop in the U.S., social commerce is becoming increasingly known in the West: A global region where social commerce adoption tends to be lower, compared to others.
+The launch of TikTok's new in-app shopping feature encounters multiple challenges, several of which are discussed in this analysis.

 A 2023 AiBUY survey revealed that over half of U.S. consumers (53%) do not trust products sold on social media platforms.
 This level of distrust is similar among Millennial and Gen Z users, at around 52%.

-AiBuy also asked participants about the reasons for their distrust in purchasing products through social media, receiving multiple responses.
+AiBuy also asked participants about the reasons for their distrust when purchasing products through social media.
+See the most common responses in the chart below.

 Problems With Purchasing Products via Social Media Platforms, According to U.S. Users

-The majority, 63% to be exact, is worried about fake sellers and scams.
-Potential customers fear paying for items they won't get, or falling victim to other dishonest tactics.
+• Illegitimate merchants and scams: A majority of 63% is worried about fake sellers and scams.
+Users fear they may be paying for items they won't get, or falling victim to other dishonest tactics.
+Fake accounts are quite common social media, which is why users are used to false promises and fishy products on their social feeds.

-Following this, 57% of participants indicated they are hesitant to share sensitive information on social media platforms, while 56% are worried about receiving counterfeit or low-quality products.
+• Counterfeit products or low-quality items: 56% of respondents worry about the possibility to receive counterfeit products.
 This concern stems from the minimal regulation and easy access on social media, which can make it challenging to verify the authenticity and quality of products.

-Additionally, 47% of respondents are deterred from making purchases via social commerce due to insufficient privacy and data security measures.
-Another 46% are discouraged by unclear return and refund policies.
+• Lack of privacy and data security safeguards: Additionally, 47% of respondents are deterred from making purchases via social commerce due to insufficient privacy and data security measures.

-On the lower end of concerns, 38% of consumers are dissatisfied with customer reviews and the lack of trustworthy ratings.
+On the lower end of concerns, 38% of shoppers mention inadequate customer reviews and a lack of trustworthy ratings.
 Furthermore, 25% are reluctant to order homemade products that are not regulated.

 Social Media Is the Leading Channel for Fraud in the U.S.